Maven

 How to write a Periodic Safety Update Report for Medical & IVD devices

 Writing a Periodic Safety Update Report (PSUR) for medical devices and in vitro diagnostic (IVD) devices involves compiling and analyzing post-market surveillance data to provide an overview of the safety and performance of the device.
-While the specific requirements and format may vary based on regulatory guidelines and regional standards, here is a general outline of the steps you can follow to write a PSUR for medical and IVD devices:
+While the specific requirements and format may vary based on regulatory guidelines and regional standards, here is a general outline of the steps you can follow to write a PSUR for medical and IVD devices, along with a periodic safety update report template to streamline the process:

 Understand Regulatory Requirements: